 In fact, from here, the Rafale F5, supported by Neuron drones and evolving in an international techno-system articulated around the “Club Rafale ”, will have 5 assets to put forward to win against the Lockheed fighter, studied in this article in two parts .

 1- Will the Rafale F5 be the first operational Air Combat System on the international market?

-Until the arrival of electric flight controls, the pilot's main mission was to pilot the aircraft, that is to say, to keep it within its flight envelope, while carrying out the tasks and fulfilling the missions entrusted.
+Until the arrival of electric flight controls, the pilot's main mission was to pilot the aircraft, that is to say, to keep it within its flight envelope, while carrying out the tasks and fulfilling the requirements as best as possible. missions entrusted.
 With the arrival of electric flight controls, with the F-16 or the Mirage 2000, piloting was entrusted to the aircraft itself, the pilot (or crew) then being in charge of the trajectory, of the combat and mission management in the broader sense.

 With the modernization of onboard systems, more and more tasks have been assigned to the aircraft itself.
 In fact, on board a Rafale F3R, piloting and controlling the flight path represent only a tiny part of the workload in the cockpit.

 The rest of this article is reserved for subscribers –

 Classic subscriptions give access to all articles without advertising , starting at €1.99.